tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

     [IP2Location Country Blocker](http://wordpress.org/plugins/ip2location-country-blocker/ "WordPress - IP2Location Country Blocker - WordPress Plugins")
 ), this plugin uses its local database prior to the REST APIs.

-8. This plugin is simple enough to be able to cooperate with other full spec security plugin such as
+9. This plugin is simple and lite enough to be able to cooperate with other full spec security plugin such as
     [Wordfence Security](https://wordpress.org/plugins/wordfence/ "WordPress › Wordfence Security « WordPress Plugins")
 (because the function of country bloking is available only for premium users).